MuneLiesWithin/Devolucao-React-e-NodeJS/README.txt

-npm install express
+npm start
-node server
-localhost:3000
+access localhost:3000 on your browser